Updated: 3 days ago

 Click on the 'Replay' icon in the top menu bar of the chart.

-Set the start date and time for the replay using the 'Jump to…' icon in the bar replay toolbar.
+Set the start date and time for the replay by clicking on the chart.

 Control bar playback using the 'Play' or 'Forward' functions.